Paws Up For Pets

 - Take a 10-question quiz based on the presentation.

 - Bring home and share with family members animal welfare materials from C.A.R.E.4Paws that include information about proper pet care, anti-abuse, spaying/neutering, and more.

 - Interview a family member or neighbor about their view of compassionate pet care and turning in a short summary of the answers.
 A template will be provided.

 - Participate in C.A.R.E.4Paws’ Paws Up for Pets Youth Contest by creating an art project or poem on the topic of “Animals have feelings, just like us!”
 See below for more information.

 To earn an Animal Advocate badge, students participate in a tour of a local animal shelter to learn how the shelter operates and see ﬁrsthand what happens when a family decides to give up a pet.
 After the visit, children can choose to virtually adopt a shelter pet and create a project about the animal.
 Or, as an alternative, students can research and write about the topic of “all pets are individuals.”
 All children will be paired up with a mentor that helps them with their project.

-Empower children in our community to speak up about neglect and abuse and to feel safe in doing so.
-There’s a proven link between animal abuse and family violence, and when children (and adults) report animal abuse, they could save more than one life.
-The ripple effects could be endless.
+- Empower children to speak up about abuse and to feel safe in doing so.
+When children (and adults) report animal abuse, they could save more than one life.

-Create awareness around shelter pets and the need for rescue/adoption.
-Through our shelter tours—more children will understand what happens when a family gives up on a pet.
-When children see pets as family, they are not as willing to relinquish their pets and let them languish—or die—in animal shelters.
+- Create awareness around shelter pets and the need for rescue/adoption.
+Through our shelter tours—more children will understand what happens when a family gives up a pet.